crazoter/My-Docs/docs/manga_reviews.md

   * I'm not really a fan of plot armor or improbably idealistic outcomes; If a tragedy is more likely to happen in a story, I'd rather it happened as opposed to a sudden plot twist that made things all good again (although most stories tend to twist it to the latter).
 I am aware that this is something that happens all the time in manga and manhwa, so I usually turn a blind eye to its occurence.
   * I don't really like harems, yuri or yaoi, even though they are not deal-breakers.
 * I prefer certainty of continuation.
 I tend to avoid starting on series that are no longer being maintained (e.g. Vagabond).
 * I like plot progression / character development and I hate stagnation.
 I'd be dissatisfied if I read a few chapters in a row and come out thinking that the plot didn't progress / there was zero character development.
+That being said, it depends on the manga; I'd excuse a slice-of-life manga for pulling this stunt, but not an action manga.

 ## Can you recommend a manga / manhwa for me to read?